killroyboy/ambient2pwsweather/README.md

 # ambient2pwsweather

 # !DEPRECATED!
 This project is now deprecated as AmbientWeather.net now supports automatic data submittion to PWSWeather.
-Please see the [https://www.ambientweather.com/blog.html](Ambient Weather Blog) for more information.
+Please see the [Ambient Weather Blog](https://www.ambientweather.com/blog.html) for more information.

 Summary
 ---------------